Spring Garden Revival

 Pollinator Protection & Native Plant Habitat Creation in Bridgewater

-Bridgewater gardens play a vital role in supporting pollinators.
-Prioritize native plants such as milkweed (Monarch host), coneflower, aster, goldenrod, and bee balm.
+Bridgewater’s gardens play a crucial role in supporting native pollinators.
+Prioritize plants such as milkweed (Monarch host), coneflower, aster, goldenrod, and bee balm.
 Design plantings for diverse bloom periods and include larval host plants.
-Avoid using pesticides during bloom and strictly prohibit neonicotinoids.
-Select single-flowered forms over double-petal cultivars to maximize pollen and nectar availability.
+Avoid double-petal cultivars, which offer less pollen.
+Refrain from pesticide use during bloom, and never use neonicotinoids.
 Collaborate with organizations like Massachusetts Audubon Society and participate in local pollinator initiatives to enhance habitat connectivity and ecological health.
+These practices foster robust pollinator populations and contribute to regional biodiversity.

 Post-Planting Care, IPM Integration & Long-Term Garden Management in Bridgewater

-The first 3–4 weeks after planting are critical for establishment, requiring daily monitoring and care.
-Implement Integrated Pest Management (IPM) by prioritizing cultural controls (mulching, proper spacing), followed by mechanical (handpicking pests), biological (introducing beneficial insects), and chemical methods only as a last resort.
+The first 3–4 weeks after planting require intensive care: monitor soil moisture daily and adjust as needed.
+Integrated Pest Management (IPM) is the standard: prioritize cultural controls (mulching, proper spacing), then mechanical (handpicking pests), biological (introducing beneficial insects), and chemical controls only as a last resort.
 Common pests include aphids, slugs, and Japanese beetles; diseases such as powdery mildew and botrytis may occur.
-For diagnostics, consult the UMass Extension Plant Diagnostic Lab.
+Utilize the UMass Extension Plant Diagnostic Lab for accurate diagnostics.
 Regular maintenance includes deadheading, dividing perennials every 3–5 years, fall cutback, and spring cleanup.

 What Neighborhoods Do We Serve Throughout Bridgewater, MA?